ZedCode/how-to-golang-tdd/index.md

 }
 ```

-This should be enough to make the 4th test case to be in a passing state:
+This should be enough to put the 4th test case into a passing state:

 ```console
 go test -v -run TestCheckHandler